Andrettin/Wyrmsun/readme.txt

 - Added two rafts to the "Time for Decisions" map, to allow reaching two gold deposits near a coast in a more practical way.
 - Added four rafts to the "Looking Upwards" map.

+* Units
+- Workers now gather gold at a slower pace.

 -----------------------------------------------------------------------
 - 1.2.7
 -----------------------------------------------------------------------